-- An increase of \$18 million primarily due to customer migration from competitive suppliers. - An increase of \$9 million due to higher electricity sales primarily as a result of warmer weather during the second quarter of 2015, as compared to 2014. - An increase of \$5 million in deferred electricity expense primarily due to higher revenue associated with Default Electricity Supply sales, which resulted in a higher rate of recovery of Default Electricity Supply costs.
+- An increase of \$15 million due to higher electricity sales primarily as a result of warmer weather during the second and third quarters of 2015, as compared to 2014. - An increase of \$5 million primarily due to customer migration from competitive suppliers.

-Other Operation and Maintenance expense increased by \$32 million to \$216 million in 2015 from \$184 million in 2014 primarily due to:
+Other Operation and Maintenance expense increased by \$41 million to \$328 million in 2015 from \$287 million in 2014 primarily due to:

-- An increase of \$15 million due to new customer information system implementation and support costs. - An increase of \$4 million primarily associated with higher tree trimming and maintenance costs. - An increase of \$4 million due to higher capitalized labor in 2014. - An increase of \$4 million in internal and external Merger-related integration costs. - An increase of \$3 million due to the 2014 deferral of distribution rate case costs previously charged to Other Operation and Maintenance expense.
-The deferral was recorded in accordance with a DCPSC rate order issued in March 2014 authorizing the recovery of these costs. - An increase of \$1 million in pension costs.
+- An increase of \$17 million due to implementation and support costs related to a new customer information system. - An increase of \$8 million primarily associated with higher tree trimming and system maintenance costs. - An increase of \$4 million due to higher capitalized labor in 2014. - An increase of \$4 million in internal and external Merger-related integration costs. - An increase of \$3 million due to the 2014 deferral of distribution rate case costs previously charged to Other Operation and Maintenance expense.
+The deferral was recorded in accordance with a DCPSC rate order issued in March 2014 authorizing the recovery of these costs. - An increase of \$3 million in environmental remediation costs. - An increase of \$1 million in customer service costs.